Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Experiments

-We test four combinations of update and query granularity, as shown in Table \ref{tab:contention}, and report the query and update throughput (millions of queries/updates per second).
-We compare the throughput to when queries and updates are executed together or by their own.
-For the query throughput we also test the performance when there is no GC.
+\paragraph{\textbf{The throughput of queries and updates.}} We report the query and update throughput (millions of queries/updates per second) for different settings in Table \ref{tab:vmexp}.
+We compare the throughput numbers for base cases when no VM (and thus no GC) algorithms are adopted, noted as ``Base'' in the Tables.

-\emph{The Query Throughput.} The query throughput when running with updates is always lower than when running purely queries.
-This is not only because of the overhead in running update transactions, but also from the possible GC cost---no update implies no new versions, and the current version will never be collected.
-To illustrate the overhead ratio of doing updates to GC, we show our algorithm without GC as comparisons (the 4th column in Table~\ref{tab:contention}).

-For all the cases shown in Table \ref{tab:contention}, the overhead caused by GC is about 10\% to 15\% (comparing column 4 and 5 in the table).

-The overhead of update is reasonably small (less than 5\%) when $n_q$ is small.
-When $n_q$ is larger, the overhead is more significant (around $15\%$).
-This overhead is mainly due to the cache locality.
-When there are no write transactions, all the query transactions are working on the same tree, and the top levels of the tree are always cached.
-Instead, if updates are running, because of path-copying, the part of the top levels are newly generated (e.g., the root is always new).
-This also explains the phenomenon that the overhead caused by updates is more significant when $n_q$ is larger.
-In this case, the query transactions take long.
-During the query transactions the tree is updated with more \tuple{}s, thus the top levels in the tree are mostly new.
-These nodes need to be loaded into cache, which causes deterioration of cache performance.

-Also, in general when $n_q$ is small the throughput is lower.
-This is because of the higher contention in modifying counters on the current version.

-\emph{The update Throughput.} When $n_u$ is large, we see significant drop in update throughput when queries are involved (about $1/3$).
-The overhead is because of the queries, the contention in modifying the counter of the current version, as well as the GC invoked by the queries---the update operation (insertion) will increase the counters of the tree nodes, while the GC caused by the queries are trying to decrease the counters, and thus there is contention between them.

-An interesting observation is that when $n_u$ is small, the throughput of updates running by its own is very close to or even lower than when running with queries.
-This is likely because when there is no query, the writer is responsible for collecting the old version every time after it commits a new version (when queries are running, the writer and the readers share the responsibility for GC).
-When $n_u$ is small, committing new versions is very frequent, and thus the GC cost is more significant comparing to the update cost.

-\paragraph{Thread Contention Between Queries.} We also use different number of query threads in our experiments to test the contention between query threads.
-The contention mainly lies in modifying the counters in \acquire{} and \release{}.
-We test with $n_u=1000$, and try different number of $n_q$ from 1 to 1000.
-We report the query throughput (millions of queries per second per thread).
-Ideally when there is no contention, this quantity should stay the same for different number of threads.
-Results are shown in Figure \ref{fig:augsumexp} (c).
-Clearly when $n_q$ is small, the \acquire{} and \release{} both happen frequently such that the contention is high.
-Thus the throughput gets higher when $n_q$ gets larger.
-When $n_q$ is $10$ the performance is very close to when $n_q$ is as large as $10^4$.
-Generally, more working threads implies higher contention, but when $n_q$ is large enough, the decreasing from $20$ threads to $140$ is reasonably small (about 10\%).